 A capstone course is designed to bring together knowledge gained through the entire program and permit students to demonstrate mastery of the various course competencies.
 The major course project in this capstone course is a strategic case study.
 Through this project, students apply and integrate a variety of skills, tools, and knowledge to assess the strategic issues in a real-world case analysis and arrive at recommendations for change and/or improvement.
 Through coursework and the final capstone project, students appraise and explain a variety of topics, such as basic accounting theory, financial reporting, deferred taxes, engagement planning, client risk, auditing, concepts of accounting and investment percentage, objectives of the statement of cash flows, contracts, sales, bankruptcy, the debtor-creditor relationship, and business law and ethics.
 In this course, students have the chance to demonstrate their understanding and competency in complex problem identification and solution.
 All required core and upper-division Accounting courses.)

-Choose two courses from general education, BS in Accounting, other Walden bachelor’s degree programs, or Accelerate into Master’s (AIM) courses.
-You will need a total of 10 elective credits to meet your program requirements.
+Choose one course from general education, BS in Accounting, other Walden bachelor’s degree programs, or Accelerate into Master’s (AIM) courses.
+You will need a total of 5 elective credits to meet your program requirements.
 You may also be eligible to transfer previous credit to meet your elective requirements.
 Note on minors: Electives can also be used to complete a six-course minor.
 Although this program requires fewer than six elective courses, you have the option to complete a minor and graduate with more than the required number of credits for this program.